timlabs/uscode/United States Code/TITLE 20-EDUCATION/CHAPTER 70-STRENGTHENING AND IMPROVEMENT OF ELEMENTARY AND SECONDARY SCHOOLS/SUBCHAPTER IV-21ST CENTURY SCHOOLS/Part D-Magnet Schools Assistance/Part D-Magnet Schools Assistance.md

   * (8) to enable the local educational agency, or consortium of such agencies, or other organizations partnered with such agency or consortium, to establish, expand, or strengthen inter-district and regional magnet programs; and

-  * (9) notwithstanding section 1228 of this title, to provide transportation to and from the magnet school, provided that—
+  * (9) to provide transportation to and from the magnet school, provided that—

     * (A) such transportation is sustainable beyond the grant period; and